wassname/attentive-neural-processes/readme.md

 ### Code

-This is based on the code listed in the next section, with some changes.
-The most notable ones add stability, others are to make sure it can handle predicting into the future:
+The code is based on the code listed in the next section, with modifications for stability and to ensure it can handle future predictions.
+Notable changes include:

 Changes for a sequential/predictive use case:
 - target points are always in the future, context is in the past